umeshkumhar/backupdr-client/docs/ConfigurationAPI.md

 # **GetVersionDetail**
 > VersionDetailRest GetVersionDetail(ctx, )
 Get version details.
-No special right requirement as long as there is valid session id.
+No special IAM permission requirement as long as there is valid session id.

 ### Required Parameters
 This endpoint does not need any parameter.